jtezuka/omise-ios/Documents/3d-secure.md

 ## Usage
 ### Authorizing Payment
 ##### Create an `3D-Secure service version 2 for authorization` by code
+You can create an instance of `ThreeDSService` and set it with `authorized URL` given with the Omise Charge and `expected return URL` patterns those were created by merchants in the case.
+If your authorization cannot use 3D-Secure version 2, the SDK will throwback to the `throwbackToAuthorizeVersionOne` delegate method.
 ```swift
 let authorizeURL = URL(string: "http://localhost:8080/payments/123456789/authorize")!
 let expectedReturnURLPatterns = [URLComponents(string: "http://localhost:8080/charge/order")!]